 Charleston was also the city I escaped to when I ran away from home at 15.
 For three glorious days in June, I was a beach bum in Isle of Palms.
 I read books and swam in the ocean and my hotel’s pool.
 Then I decided to return home before my absence was noticed.
 Once again, Charleston represented freedom.

 Charleston was also the first place I had my heart broken.
 No, not by some boy, [although that did come later], but by a school.
-I had an athletic/academic scholarship to College of Charleston to play volleyball, but when I got hurt playing softball my senior year of high school, they took it back.
+I had an athletic/academic scholarship to College of Charleston to play volleyball, but when I got hurt playing softball my senior year of high school, they rescinded the offer.
 I still wonder what my life would be like if I had gone to CofC instead of Erskine.
 There’s a good chance that ever single aspect of my life would be different than it is now.

 Charleston is also the one place I return to at least yearly, if not more often.
 Whenever my energy level is flailing, I return to Charleston, or at least to the beaches nearby.
 Sun and salt water heal me faster than nearly anything else on the planet.

 So it was with some trepidation that I returned to the scene of the crime, so to speak.
 Quite some time ago, I was here for my friend’s wedding with my then boyfriend as my date.
 Of course the wedding was the main focus, but we had hoped to carve out some alone time, too.
 Needless to say, that didn’t happen, due to how to say it—I fucked everything up due to excessive alcohol consumption.
-[Note: 2016 version of Michelle does not consume alcohol for several reasons, but a big one is to avoid future situations like this one.]
 The relationship sputtered on for a bit, but ultimately ended.
 And I’ve always felt bad about that.
 So Charleston became the place where I fucked up the best relationship I’ve ever been in, and despite my love for the city, it’s always hurt to return to Charleston, but I do, because really, how can you not love a city that looks like this?